Cody Ellis

 Cody Gordon Ellis (born 24 April 1990) is an Australian basketball player for the Warwick Senators of the NBL1 West.
-After four years of college basketball for the Saint Louis Billikens, Ellis had a five-year stint in the National Basketball League (NBL) with the Sydney Kings and Illawarra Hawks.
+After four years of college basketball for the Saint Louis Billikens, Ellis had a five-year stint in the National Basketball League (NBL) between 2013 and 2018 with the Sydney Kings and Illawarra Hawks.

 Early life and career

 Ellis was born and raised in Perth, Western Australia.
-In 2008 and 2009, he attended the Australian Institute of Sport (AIS) in Canberra, where he played for the AIS men's basketball program in the South East Australian Basketball League (SEABL).
+In 2008 and 2009, he attended the Australian Institute of Sport (AIS) in Canberra, where he played for the AIS men's team in the South East Australian Basketball League (SEABL).
 While in Canberra, he attended Lake Ginninderra Secondary College.

 College career

 Ellis moved to the United States for the 2009–10 college season to play for the Saint Louis Billikens.
 He missed the first 14 games of the season before being cleared by the NCAA and joined the team in January 2010.
 He played in 22 games with 19 starts and averaged 10.5 points and 4.9 rebounds per game.
 He subsequently earned Atlantic 10 All-Rookie Team honours.

 As a sophomore in 2010–11, Ellis played in 21 games for the Billikens before suffering a season-ending dislocated shoulder in February 2011.
 For the season, he averaged 6.5 points and 3.7 rebounds per game.

 As a junior in 2011–12, Ellis managed his first full season while serving as a key sixth man for the Billikens, appearing in every game (34) and coming off the bench in all but one.
 He averaged 10.1 points per game and led the team with 69 three-pointers made, which tied for the eighth most in a single season at SLU.

 As a senior in 2012–13, Ellis earned Atlantic 10 Sixth Man of the Year honours.
 He appeared in all 35 games off the bench, averaging 10.1 points and 3.5 rebounds per game.
 He led the team with 62 three-point field goals and was seventh in the A-10 with a .829 free-throw percentage.

 Ellis ended his career at SLU as one of 27 1,000-point scorers (1,062) in school history, and ranked sixth all-time at SLU in three-pointers made (194) and fourth in attempts (580).